cueaz/vite-plugin-minifiable-keywords/README.md

-# vite-plugin-keywords
+# vite-plugin-minifiable-keywords

 A Vite plugin that provides a way to use minifiable `Symbols` in place of string literals and object keys, aimed at developers focused on extreme minification.

 This approach introduces a trade-off between a small reduction in bundle size and an increase in code complexity.
-It is best suited for ~~performance-critical libraries or applications where every byte counts~~ minification nerds.
+It is best suited for ~~applications where every byte counts~~ minification nerds.

 ## Rationale